 High School Student Clubs and Activities

-Clubs are based on student interest and therefore vary each year.
+Clubs are based on student interest and therefore may vary each year.
 Students may form a new club simply by inviting a faculty member to sponsor it.
-The following clubs have existed in the recent past and asterisks indicate clubs which are currently active:
+The following clubs are currently active.

 Students can participate in drama productions including a fall play, large musical production in the spring, and several smaller productions.